Tammy Zywicki (courtesy FBI)

 The following case summary has been compiled by Jody Ewing using excerpts from a number of sources listed at the bottom of this page.
 Though Tammy’s case is officially handled by the FBI’s Chicago Division, it is listed here due to her status as a Grinnell College (IA) student at the time of her death and the number of people who wrote saying they felt it should be listed here.

-On Sunday, August 23, 1992, Tammy J. Zywicki departed Evanston, Illinois, for college in Grinnell, Iowa, where she was expected to arrive that evening.
+On Sunday, August 23, 1992, Tammy J. Zywicki, a 21-year-old Grinnell College student, departed Evanston, Illinois, to return to school in Grinnell, Iowa, where she was expected to arrive that evening.
 Later that day, Zywicki’s car — a 1985 Pontiac T1000 with New Jersey license plates — was found by an Illinois State Trooper and ticketed as being abandoned.
 On August 24, 1992, Illinois State Police towed the vehicle.
 That same evening, Zywicki’s mother contacted the Illinois State Police and advised them that her daughter had not arrived at college.

 - This map shows where Tammy left Evanston near Chicago, and where her body was found near Springfield one week later.
 (Courtesy Google)